shywn-mrk/blog-api/README.md

 Install the required packages using:
 `pip install -r requirements.txt`

+### Migrate The Models
+Migrate the models to the database using:
+`python manage.py migrate`

 ### Run The Server
 Run the server using:
 `python manage.py runserver`